Samuel C. Lawrence

-During the American Civil War, he served as colonel of the 5th Massachusetts Volunteer Infantry.
+During the American Civil War, he served as colonel of the 5th Massachusetts Militia Regiment.
 After the war he became a Veteran Companion of the Military Order of the Loyal Legion of the United States.

 In 1869 he was elected captain of the Ancient and Honorable Artillery Company of Massachusetts.

 A highly active Freemason, Lawrence served as Most Worshipful Grand Master of Massachusetts from 1881 to 1883.
 In 1884 he was installed as a 33rd Degree Mason.
-From 1909 to 1910 her served as the Sovereign Grand Commander of the Northern Masonic Jurisdiction of the Scottish Rite.
+From 1909 to 1910, he served as the Sovereign Grand Commander of the Northern Masonic Jurisdiction of the Scottish Rite.

 He was a director of the Eastern, Maine Central and Boston and Maine railroads.